zackkrida/.com/content/index.md

 Hi there, I'm Zack.
 I'm a person with lots of varied interests.
 There are so many hours in a day and I primarily try to spend as few as possible on Twitter. **Update: I quit twitter.
 I'm free.** I prefer to spend my time eating, drinking, planning things to eat and drink later, and spending time with people I love.

-I write software for money and usually enjoy it.
+I write and help other people write software for money.
 I like this quote from Alan J. Perlis in the Forward of the wonderful book _Structure and Interpretation of Computer Programs_:

 > "If art interprets our dreams, the computer executes them in the guise of programs!"